What people mean by masking, why adults often only notice it later, and how the recovery cost can quietly shape a day.

 Adult neurodivergent guides

 What is AuDHD?
-A grounded guide for adults
+A plain English guide for adults

 What people mean by AuDHD: co-occurring autistic and ADHD trait patterns, how they tend to show up in adults, and what reflection can and cannot tell you.